andrearcaina/Hells-Gate/README.md

 To save your kingdom and restore order, you must defeat these kings and drive back the demonic horde.

 ### ```GAMEPLAY``` ###
-Knights of the Abyss is a fast-paced, action-packed roguelike shoot 'em up that puts players\
+Knights of the Abyss is a fast-paced, action-packed roguelike shoot 'em up with rpg elements that puts players\
 in the role of a medieval knight fighting back against the demon horde.
 Players must defeat multiple\
-hordes of demons and other enemies, while collecting weapons, gold and power-ups to strengthen themselves.\
+waves of enemies, while collecting gold, power-ups and secret unlockable magic within the game.\
-Each level culminates in a final boss battle against a powerful demon lord.